-Advance parole is a special permission granted by USCIS, in the form of a travel document, to be able to temporarily travel overseas while living in the United States and awaiting your green card or while on another noncitizen immigration status.
-If you travel outside of the United States while your green card application is pending, it will be terminated when you leave the county, except if you have a valid advance parole travel document in hand with you when leaving the U.S. In this guide, we’ll explore how to apply for advance parole, consequences for not obtaining it, who is eligible to apply and more!
+Advance parole (I-512) is a special permission granted by USCIS in the form of a travel document.
+It allows you to temporarily travel overseas while living in the United States and awaiting your green card or maintaining another noncitizen immigration status.
+If you travel outside of the United States while your green card application is pending without a valid I-512 advance parole document, your application can be considered abandoned, leading to its termination.

 “Any person who is not a U.S. citizen or noncitizen U.S. national is subject to immigration review each time the person seeks admission to the United States from any place outside the United States.
 Even if you have already been admitted as a permanent resident (you have a Green Card) you are subject to review by an immigration official.
 If, during such review, you are determined to be inadmissible (even though you may have been admissible previously), you may be denied admission.”